lignumsystem/lignum-core/README.md

 	sudo port install cmake-devel #CMake 4.x

 `cmake` is the standard, stable release version and `cmake-devel` tracks the latest features and changes.
+These packages are mutually exclusive; you can only install one.

 ### HDF5
 [HDF5](https://www.hdfgroup.org) files act like a file system within a single file,